CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ### LLVM IR

+Intermediate representations are abstractions of source code, used to write readily retargetable compilers.
+Let's imagine you're a compiler engineer, and you want to compile any of $n$ source languages to any of $m$ instruction sets.
+Like, yeah, you *could* write $n \times m$ versions of each optimisation pass, but clearly that isn't going to scale.
+By instead writing a general purpose, language- and architecture-agnostic middle-end mapping IR to IR, the rest of the work becomes modularised.
+Suddenly, you'll only need $n$ frontends and $m$ backends, all independent of one another, your workload increasing with $\mathcal{O}(n+m)$ as you extend the compiler further.

+The LLVM IR in particular has several properties that benefit its surrounding compiler infrastructure.
+It is not uncommon for a compiler to use [**several different IRs to get from source code to native machine code**](https://cs.lmu.edu/~ray/notes/ir/),  but the LLVM middle-end uses the same IR at every pass.
+I've alluded to it's legibility before: it's not just that the syntax is more forgiving than assembly, but that the LLVM middle-end uses the same IR at every pass.
+Other <a href=""><strong>sources</strong></a> point out that if the curious programmer wishes to understand any number of their optimisation passes, they only need to learn a single language.
+While the compiler processes IR in *binary form* (`.bc`), often referred to **LLVM bitcode**, it can be translated into an equivalent human-readable *textual form* (`.ll`) preferable to assembly for its lack of platform-specific instructions.
+If you learn to read this one language, you'll be able to understand your entire middle-end.
+To drill down and exploit the modularity like this, running `...` will return , one for each , -

 *[Accurate -> language- and platform-independent -> Furthermore, the LLVM middle-end is... the LLVM IR accomodates that modularity -> unified]*

 Intermediate representations are abstractions of source code.